GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/README.md

 steps for you, you can quickly set up a secure and compliant environment and focus on the parts of the infrastructure that drive your business.

-This tool helps you follow Google Cloud and Terraform best practices:
+This tool helps you follow Google Cloud, Terraform and security best practices.

+### Infra-as-code best practices

 - Clearly define your
     [resource hierarchy](https://cloud.google.com/docs/enterprise/best-practices-for-enterprise-organizations#define-hierarchy)